wordpressPHP/onwebchat/readme.txt

 = FEATURES =

-* Fully customizable chat widget (colors, size, position, texts)
+* Fully customizable live chat widget (colors, size, position, texts)
 * Visitor monitoring - keep track of your visitors
 * Triggers - automatically initiate chat with visitors
 * Chat with any of your website visitor